-- By prioritising high-satiety nutrient-dense food, you maximise your recovery from fasting, so you are ready to fast again sooner.
+- By prioritising high-satiety, nutrient-dense food, you maximise your recovery and are ready to fast again sooner.

-- Waiting to eat when your glucose falls just below your trigger ensures you are getting the minimum effective dose without overdoing it.
+- Waiting to eat when your glucose falls below your trigger ensures you get the minimum effective dose without overdoing it.

 - By tracking your blood glucose, weight, and waist measurements, you ensure you are making progress and rewarding yourself for your effort as you progressively lower your trigger.